-- Comprehensive orthopaedic care: From joint replacement, sports medicine and chiropractic care to a world-renowned spine surgery program, we offer unmatched expertise for orthopaedic conditions.
+- Comprehensive orthopaedic care: From joint replacement, sports medicine, podiatry and chiropractic care to a world-renowned spine surgery program, we offer unmatched expertise for orthopaedic conditions.
 Our team is experienced in treating a wide range of orthopaedic conditions ranging from bone and joint pain to injuries from sports, falls and fractures, and the wear and tear of daily life.

 - World-class care, close to home: With 24 locations throughout central, northeast and south-central Pennsylvania, our experienced orthopaedic team provides evaluations, consultations and comprehensive care.
 We offer leading-edge treatment options and tailored-to-you care backed by the expertise and innovation of a nationally-renowned health system.

 - Better, faster healing: We use tried and true methods to keep you on the path for healing, such as our ProvenCare® program, which identifies and consistently provides the best treatment for specific conditions.
 This means less time spent in the hospital and faster recovery.

 - Mako joint replacement surgery – As the sole provider of Mako® joint replacement surgery in the region, Geisinger offers Mako procedures in Shamokin, Wilkes-Barre, Scranton and Lewistown.
 Mako® joint replacement surgery is a minimally invasive surgery that relieves pain, restores mobility and can help you return to an active lifestyle faster.

 - Round-the-clock trauma care: As leaders in orthopaedic trauma, our orthopaedic surgeons are available around the clock when emergencies arise.
 Our specialized surgeons have completed advanced training in the treatment of trauma-related fractures and other injuries, so you can get advanced care when you need it most.